How much does a tutoring session cost?

 Can you tutor any subject?

-My subject areas include all areas of English and Language Arts, public speaking, speech therapy, humanities, and ESL instruction.
+My subject areas include all areas of English and language arts, standardized testing, public speaking, practical speech therapy, humanities, and ESL instruction.
 Sometimes students need assistance with history and social studies writing assignments, and I can assist with these, too.
-When I assist with standardized tests, I only focus on the English, reading, and writing portions of those exams.
-I do not tutor in math or science but can recommend other tutors for these disciplines.
+I do not have the background to assist in math or science but can recommend other tutors for these disciplines.

 Does a parent need to be present during tutoring?